 All students may borrow up to 20 items.

-DVDs are loaned for 2 weeks and GUS books for 8 weeks to all readers.
+DVDs are loaned for 2 weeks and GUS books for a term (or a vacation) to all readers.

 Please contact the Librarian if you need to exceed these limits for your study.

 Use the self-issue machine on the desk by the entrance.
 You will need to present your University card, followed by the items, which can be placed in groups of 3-4 at a time.
 Check all items are correctly displayed and note the return date.

 If the security alarm sounds as you leave the building, come back, put the details in the Incident Book on the desk and try again.
 If the problem persists please use a paper loan slip and leave it in the tray provided.
 Staff will add the items to your account and email confirmation.